 This project will see pitch lighting on UL's north campus replaced with high efficiency LED upgrades.
-Careful consideration will be
+Careful consideration will be given to the most cost efficacious method of upgrading to LED.

-PROJECT STATUS Design / Decision

-FUNDING SOURCES PCC

-OWNERS & PARTNERS Buildings and Estates PCC
+PROJECT STATUS Design / Decision FUNDING SOURCES PCC OWNERS & PARTNERS Buildings and Estates PCC